DeokHo98/SwiftUI-MVVM-C-Examples-PokedexApp/PokemonDex-MVVM/README.md

 - Consistency Challenges:
 Not all programmers employ the same MVVM-C pattern.
 This means that different projects may use different variations of the MVVM-C pattern, resulting in some inconsistency.
-- In larger apps, complexity increases.:
+- In larger apps, complexity increases:
 In more complex apps, all logic except for rendering the View or handling screen transitions may be offloaded to the ViewModel, potentially leading to a Massive ViewModel.